euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

-For faster execution, one solution is to use manycore systems, like for example Graphical Processing Units (GPU) or accelerators, for instance the Xeon-Phi from Intel.
-Those chips allocate more silicon for computing (ALU) and less to branch prediction, memory prefetecher and cache coherency, in comparison to CPU.
+For faster execution, one solution is to use manycore systems, like for example Graphical Processing Units (GPU) or accelerators, for instance the Xeon-Phi from Intel.:label:`paralleliztion` Those chips allocate more silicon for computing (ALU) and less to branch prediction, memory prefetecher and cache coherency, in comparison to CPU.
 Our duties as programmers is to write the code that maximises the usage of ALUs